Pakistan–Spain relations

 Spain and Pakistan have diplomatic and bilateral relations.
 They enjoy extremely cordial and friendly ties.

 History

 After the Partition of India in 1947, the Spanish city of Ceuta received a substantial influx of Sindhi Hindus from current-day Pakistan.

-Even though diplomatic relations between both countries were established relatively early after the birth of the state of Pakistan, they lacked in real substance for quite a while.
+Even though diplomatic relations between both countries were established relatively early after the independence of Pakistan, they lacked in real substance for quite a while.
 According to documentation from the Spanish Ministry of Foreign Affairs, they date from 17 September 1951.